Dardziol/100_Pycharm_Projects/README.md

-# 100_Python_Projects
+# My Python projects.
-# This repository will be updated as I'll go through 100 days of code course.
+# This repository will be updated as I'll progress through 100 days of code course by Dr.Angela Yu on Udemy.
 # It will contain only projects.
-Exercises won't be commited.
+# Exercises won't be commited.